danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Part Two

+It is this question, I think, that poses a challenge to liberal education from within.
 Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to marry a skill to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
+And it is also what one might say is contained in the idea of a liberal art: a skill married to a subject, in a whole of such skills and subjects, that gives to liberal education its content.

-But one might also say, or at least suspect, that this curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
-For the liberal arts were traditionally learned by the few rather than the many---the leisured few, in that sense already free from servitude.
+But one might also suspect that a liberal education has no content in this sense, and that the liberal arts as traditionally conceived shows us why.
+They were learned, after all, by the few rather than the many---the leisured few, in that sense already free from servitude.
 The education they received, then, was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
 For in what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

 There are more specific reasons to wonder if a truly liberal education has any content.
 Perhaps the most